AparnaPophale/engagemetrics-analysis/README.md

-@ Sample Jupyter Notebook used to test GitHub Integration
+@ Sample Jupyter notebook is used to test GitHub Integration